richardstolen/Noroff-Backend-Assignment-3/README.md

 To make it easy to connect Keycloak to LDAP and the mail server create a user defined network:

-    docker network create demo-network

 1. Running the command *update-database* in the Package Manager Console in Visual studio.

 ### Backend API

 1. Build the docker image on local Docker using this command (or head over to Packages and registries -> Container Registry):

     docker build -t registry.gitlab.com/richardstolen/backend-development-assignment-3 .